zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Tue Jul 29 2025
+Last update on Wed Jul 30 2025

-**156 day before 2026 ⏱** days before new years
+**155 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with pleasure, by Zbot ❤️
+🤖 This README.md is updated with wickedness, by Zbot ❤️
 </section>